Barn Home Plans

 We’ve borrowed from the simplicity and symmetry of historical homes in seaside towns to design our Classic Cape Series.
-Found from the beaches of Rhode Island to the coast of Maine, the cape design has endured the test of time.
-The hallmarks of this one-and-a-half-story style include steep roof pitches, dormers that increase usable space on the second story, small roof overhangs, and minimal ornamentation.
+The hallmarks of this one-and-a-half-story style include steep roof pitches and dormers that increase usable space on the second story.

 Stonework, steep roof, simple materials—all are trademarks of homes made to withstand the rigors of mountain living.
 The Mountain Haus Series is designed to maximize views and is suitable for both sloped and flat terrain.

 The traditional sugar house was a small cabin where springtime sap was collected from sugar maple trees and then boiled into maple syrup.
-These buildings were recognizable by the typically rectangular vented cupola that allowed the release of steam, and an attached shed roof for the storage of firewood.
-We’ve borrowed from this charming architectural form with its humble origins to create bright and comfortable homes.
+We’ve borrowed from this charming architectural form with its humble origins to create comfortable homes.

 These versatile studio plans suit a wide range of uses.
 For artists and musicians, the studio home can function as a combination working/living space.
 A modest, livable space, it also works well as a summer vacation home, guest house or outbuilding.